 Age 47 Director since July 31, 2000 President and Chief Operating Officer of the Corporation.
 Chief Executive Officer and Vice Chairman of USA Group, Inc. (from 1997 to 2000).
 Prior to 1997, Mr. Lintzenich served as Executive Vice President and Chief Operating Officer of USA Group, which he joined in 1992.
-Mr. Lintzenich serves on the board of MetroBanCorp and Lumina Foundation for Education.
+Mr. Lintzenich serves on the board of MetroBanCorp.